-Midlothian Council has adopted the definition of Internal Auditing as given in the PSIAS:

-Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.1
+Midlothian Council has adopted from the PSIAS1: the definition of Internal Auditing "Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes", the Mission Statement of Internal Audit "To enhance and protect organisational value by providing risk-based and objective assurance, advice and insight" and the Core Principles.